sebawita/articles/playground/playground.md

 There is no setup required to start writing your code.
 All you need is a modern web browser and a smile on your face (the last one is optional, but unavoidable).

-> Just made sure that your browser provides support for Monaco Editor
+> Just make sure that your browser provides support for Monaco Editor

 ### Your Smart Device (Android)